rynnnaa/data-structures-and-algorithms/Challenges/FizzBuzzTree/FizzBuzzTree/README.md

 Fizz Buzz Tree
-Traverse throw a tree and fine values that are divisible by certain values and change the values to fizz, buzz or fizzbuzz
+Traverse a tree and find values that are divisible by certain values and change the values to fizz, buzz or fizzbuzz

 assigned this challenge, complete whiteboard exercise and solution.